JenniferGoijman/Tienda-2.0/README.md

 This was my fourth coding Bootcamp project: a drink products e-commerce.

-It was made with MySQL, ExpressJS, Angular, NodeJS & Bootstrap.
+It was made with Angular, Bootstrap, NodeJS, ExpressJS & MySQL.

 ## Views